 The general rule is that if the government paid for any portion of your medical care, the government has a right to be reimbursed if you recover any money for your injuries from another person.
 If the Mississippi Division of Medicaid has paid any portion of your medical care, it is very important that you put them on notice early in the litigation or else you could be held liable for double the amount owed if you settle your claim without their involvement.
 The same holds true for a Medicare lien except that the federal government enforces it.

 As you can see, evaluating and valuing a particular case requires experience and a lot of knowledge.
 The insurance company of the other party has adjusters and attorneys with the experience to make sure the insurance company is well protected.
 Without an experienced attorney on your side, you will be at a serious disadvantage if you try to handle your claim yourself.

 Further, various liens and rights of subrogation are a legal minefield for the uninformed.
 That is why you should look to an experienced and knowledgeable personal injury attorney to guide you through this process, not one seeking a “quick settlement” before the facts of the case are known.

 It is important that when attempting to settle your case, you are aware of all “liens” which exist.
 If you settle without resolving any liens, you could be sued to recover the amounts paid on your behalf.
 You also could be held liable for fees and expenses incurred in having to defend the litigation as well as the insurance company’s costs, fees and expenses in having to prosecute the case.
-These costs and fees can add up quick, so avoid these pitfalls and contact Kobs & Philley, PLLC to have experienced attorneys working for you.
+These costs and fees can add up quick, so avoid these pitfalls and contact Kobs & Philley, PLLC to have experienced Mississippi injury lawyers working for you.